leekj3133/MINR_study/README.md

   If you're interested in collaboration or would like to explore the model further, please contact the author.

 - **Source Code (Web Interface & Sample Inference)**
-  The source code for the web-based interface and sample inference scripts is publicly available on GitHub:
+  The source code for the web-based interface and sample inference logic is publicly available on GitHub:
   👉 [https://github.com/leekj3133/MIBR_study](https://github.com/leekj3133/MIBR_study)

 - **Model Weights & Training Code**
-  The full model training code, model weights, and backend modules are **not publicly available** due to institutional and legal restrictions on clinical data from South Korea.
-These materials may be shared upon reasonable request to the corresponding author and subject to institutional review board (IRB) approval, if applicable.
+  The full training pipeline, model weights, and backend modules are not publicly released due to institutional and legal restrictions
+on clinical data originating from South Korea.
+These materials may be shared upon reasonable request and subject to approval
+by the corresponding institutional review board (IRB), if applicable.

 - **Data Availability**
-  The clinical and imaging datasets used in this study include sensitive patient information and cannot be publicly released.
+  The clinical and imaging datasets used in this study contain sensitive patient information and cannot be publicly disclosed.
-  However, a **simulated example dataset** (not derived from real patient data) is provided in the GitHub repository to demonstrate the input format and support reproducibility of the web application.
+However, a synthetic example dataset (not derived from real patient data) is included in the repository to demonstrate input format
+and support reproducibility of the web interface.

-This setup enables transparency while respecting data privacy regulations.
+This setup ensures transparency while upholding data privacy and ethical research standards.